April 27, 2017

-Three Anti Nuclear Energy Activists Held Press Conference at the Foreign Correspondents’ Club of Japan
+Three Leaders of Evacuee Organizations Hold Press Conference at the Foreign Correspondents’ Club of Japan

-Three anti nuclear energy activists addressed the dire situations that evacuees are facing at the Foreign Correspondents’ Club of Japan on March 9th.
+Three leaders of organizations for evacuees addressed the dire situations that evacuees are facing at the Foreign Correspondents’ Club of Japan on March 9th.
 The three are Miyako Kumamoto from Liaison Committee for Organizations of Victims of Nuclear Disaster, Hiromu Murakami from The Liaison Committee for Litigation Plaintiffs of Nuclear Disaster Victims, and Nakate Seiichi from Japan Nuclear Evacuee Association for Comprehensive Rights.
-They are evacuees themselves and addressed various issues on behalf of all evacuees.
+They addressed various issues on behalf of all evacuees.

 Kumamoto reported that 80,0000 people are still living in evacuation even after almost six years have passed.
 Approximately 32000 out of 80,0000 evacuees are voluntary evacuees, who have evacuated despite being outside of the evacuation zones designated by the government.
 She also reported that the free provision housings for approximately 32000 of the voluntary evacuees will be terminated at the end of March, and that this forces them to make difficult decisions between going back to Fukushima or living in poverty.
 She went on to say that this treatment is causing significant damage especially to evacuees who are a part of single parent households.